 The period of pregnancy can be different for each woman and sometimes it goes not the way we wish.
 Sadly, some babies are lost during pregnancy, birth or shortly afterwards.
-It is not only the loss of your child, but perhaps also your dreams, aspirations and expectations leading up to that point.
+It is not only the loss of your child.
+It may also involve your dreams, aspirations, and expectations leading up to that point.

 Miscarriage or stillbirth is still a taboo topic around the world, which is associated with condemnation or shame.
-Many women who have lost their babies during pregnancy or childbirth don’t receive either the proper care nor the respect they deserve.
+Many women lose their babies during pregnancy or childbirth.
+They don’t receive the proper care.
+They also don’t receive the respect they deserve.
 Help of professional counsellor is very important as well as support and understanding of family.

-1 in 5 pregnancies resulting in miscarriage, there can often be unanswered questions as to what actually went wrong after being told at your scan that everything was well.
-Now that the shock and confusion has subsided, it might feel as though you’ve just been left to pick up the pieces.
+There is a high rate of miscarriages, with 1 in 5 pregnancies ending this way.
+After being told at your scan that everything was well, you may still have unanswered questions.
+You might wonder what actually went wrong.
+Now that the shock and confusion has subsided, it might feel overwhelming.
+It can seem as though you’ve just been left to pick up the pieces.

-Sometimes we don’t want our friends and family to be aware of pregnancy in the early stage, which makes the loss an even more isolating experience.
-In the situation when you have been open and excited about your pregnancy, you may be feeling ashamed with your loss, picking up an expectation that you should be able to come to terms with what happened and move on, hearing: “you can always try again”, “I went through it and you will be ok”, or “at least you already have children”.
+In the early stage of pregnancy, sometimes we choose not to share it with friends and family.
+When a loss occurs, this decision can make it an even more isolating experience.
+If you have been open and excited about your pregnancy, you may feel ashamed with your loss.
+You might pick up an expectation to come to terms with what happened and move on.
+You may hear: “you can always try again.”
+Some might say, “I went through it and you will be ok.”
+Others may comment, “at least you already have children.”
 This can feel dismissive of your journey of personal bond with your baby who was growing inside of you.

 Examples of pregnancy-related loss I work with are: Infertility, IVF, Miscarriage, Stillbirth

 Going through multiple miscarriages I stopped believing in myself and lost a lot of confidence.
-I wanted to scream but was ashamed even to talk, feeling isolated and guilty, the question was buzzing in my head “why?”
-I didn’t know how to move on, how to find strength to smile or be “positive me” with my friends who had children.
+I wanted to scream.
+I was ashamed even to talk.
+I felt isolated and guilty.
+The question was buzzing in my head “why?”
+I didn’t know how to move on.
+I couldn’t find the strength to smile.
+It was difficult to be “positive me” with my friends who had children.
 I lived in fear of never becoming a mother.
 I lost interest in everyday life activities and became depressed.
 Worrying a lot is exhausting.
 It created negative thought patterns and it changed how I behaved.
 It also made it harder to focus on things that could help me feel better.

 One day someone asked me if I would like to try counselling.
 I reached out to the counsellor and asked for help, I was exhausted keeping everything inside.